CtrlK

 Progressive Disclosure

 Clean overview with well-signaled one-level-deep references to ANTI-PATTERNS.md and OPTIMIZATION-PATTERNS.md.
-Content is appropriately split between the main skill and reference files.
+Content is appropriately split between the main skill and reference files, with references listed both inline and in a dedicated section.

 3 / 3